Top Ethical Fashion Certifications: A Guide to Recognizing Truly Sustainable Brands

 When evaluating brands with our criteria we take into account any and all certifications mentioned in this guide including Fair Trade, SA8000, GOTS, Bluesign, WRAP, and more.

-Takeaways: This holistic approach to sustainability includes high environmental and ethical standards, making approved brands among the most sustainable brands out there.
+Takeaways: Eco-Stylist certification is designed for sustainable fashion brands.
+This holistic approach to sustainability includes high environmental and ethical standards, meaning certified brands are the leaders in sustainable fashion.

 B Corporation